UniAuth/express-middleware/README.md

-# Express Middlware
+# Express Middleware

 ![Ensure Build and Test](https://github.com/UniAuth/express-middleware/workflows/Ensure%20Build%20and%20Test/badge.svg)

-This middleware is used to implement the auth on a node.js server.
+This middleware is used to quickly integrate UniAuth based applications into express applications.
+Below are all the configuration options that the package provides.

 ## Usage